 That’s why it's important to keep the meter clean.

 Your child's results

 Because your child's height is , his or her estimated peak flow is .

-Asthma is a complicated disease.
-Making sure that your child’s asthma is under control
+Asthma is a long-term (chronic) disease.
+Making sure that your child’s asthma is under

-is a team effort.
-Your child and his or her caregivers are important team members.
+control is a team effort.
+Your child and his or her caregivers are important team

 One of the key parts of controlling asthma is having an Asthma Action Plan.
 You will